padraigryan/pyubx/README.md

 * More VHDL support
 * Combine port and module class modules
 * Handle modules with generics/parameter defining the port size.
+* Use pyparsing instead of hacking my own code
 * Test Cases to add
   * Create a module, write to file, read back in and compare with original.